mostafanabil94/gt-multitenant/Readme.md

 ## Installation Guide

-0- You need to have NPM and TypeScript pre-installed globally on your machine.
+0- You need to have NPM and TypeScript pre-installed globally on your machine.<br>
-1- Clone the git repository repository to ur machine in the desired location.
+1- Clone the git repository repository to ur machine in the desired location.<br>
-2- Run npm install
+2- Run npm install<br>
-3- Change the DB credentials in the .env file to the desired testing DB (local or hosted) 4- Run npm run dbseed
+3- Change the DB credentials in the .env file to the desired testing DB (local or hosted)<br>
+4- Run npm run dbseed<br>
-5- Run npm run build
+5- Run npm run build<br>
-6- Run npm run start
+6- Run npm run start<br>

 ## Contents